StaticHUN/KinOnline/README.md

 # Installing
 1. Install the extension for the browser [Tampermonkey](https://www.tampermonkey.net).
 2. Install [javascript](https://github.com/StaticHUN/KinOnline/raw/rue/KinOnline.user.js).
-3. The button is located above the poster
+3. The button is located top of the poster